vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

 ```
 sudo rsync -avz --rsync-path="sudo rsync" voldemort@raspberrypi_ip:/etc .
 ```
-Assuming we follwoed the [steps](https://raspberrypi.stackexchange.com/questions/108351/cross-compiling-and-sysroot) we have `sysroot-relativelinks.py` code available, so we execute it:
+Assuming we followed the [steps](https://raspberrypi.stackexchange.com/questions/108351/cross-compiling-and-sysroot) we have `sysroot-relativelinks.py` code available, so we execute it:
 ```
 ./sysroot-relativelinks.py sysroot
 ```